Volunteer Income Tax Assistance (VITA)

 Last Appointment at 2:30 p.m. (finish by 4pm)

-Volunteers commit to spending two Saturdays during that time period meeting with taxpayers and preparing returns.
+Volunteers commit to spending at least one Saturday during that time period meeting with taxpayers and preparing returns.
 Experienced volunteers are assigned to review returns prepared by volunteers.

 How do I Participate?